 Breast milk is the only food your baby needs until about 6 months of age.
 You do not need to give your baby food, water, or juice.
 After that, you will gradually breastfeed less often as your baby starts to eat other foods.
 But keep breastfeeding for as long as you and your child want to.
 Your baby continues to get health benefits from breast milk.

-Breastfeeding lowers your child's risk for sudden infant death syndrome (SIDS) and many types of infections and allergies.
-Breast milk may also help protect your child from some health problems, such as eczema, obesity, asthma, and diabetes.footnote 3, footnote 4, footnote 1
+Breastfeeding lowers your child's risk for sudden infant death syndrome (SIDS).footnote 1 Breast milk may also help protect your child from some health problems, such as infections, eczema, obesity, asthma, and diabetes.footnote 3

 Breastfeeding has benefits for you too.
 You may recover from pregnancy, labour, and delivery sooner if you breastfeed.
 You may also lower your risk for certain health problems, such as breast cancer.footnote 3